appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 Follow these steps to create and run an ECS service:

-1. Go to the cluster dashboard and click the name of the ECS cluster that you created in [Create ECS Cluster](#create-ecs-cluster).
+1. Go to the cluster dashboard and click the ECS cluster name that you created in [Create ECS Cluster](#create-ecs-cluster).
 2. On the cluster details, click **Create** button under the **Services** tab.
 3. On the _Configure the Service_ screen, add below details:
     * **Launch Type** - Select Fargate.